secretGeek/today-i-learned-staging/domains/transfer_away_from_godaddy.md

 	![godaddy_transfer_successful](godaddy_transfer_successful.png)

-13. Now you have to make sure the DNS is all correct.
+- Step 13.
+Now you have to make sure the DNS is all correct.
 Good luck with that!

 	DNS used to scare me, but I like it now. *How did I get this way?*